VitaSmith/vitali/README.md

 that don't already contain a `work.bin`.

-The utility accepts any kind of file containing zRIFs (`.csv`, `.xml`, `.txt`), and, if no other parameters are passe, will create a default `license.db`, which you can then copy to `ux0:license/license.db`.
+The utility accepts any kind of file containing zRIFs (`.csv`, `.xml`, `.txt`), as long as it contains __uncompressed data__ (this means that `.xlsx` will not work, since it's compressed, but the XML content extracted from a `.xlsx` using 7-zip or any other decompression utility will) and, if no other parameters are passed, will create a default `license.db`, which you can then copy to `ux0:license/license.db`.

 Compilation
 -----------